lekhrajdinkar/02-spring/aws/compute/01_ELB_ASG.md

     - `vertical` scaling
         - scale up and down.
 - `load balancing` : gateway | forwards traffic to healthy servers.
+- `Sticky Sessions` :
+  - Client always redirect to same instance, in order to not lose his session data.
+  - might bring some imbalance.
+  - cookies:
+    - `LB generated` / Duration-based? : uses these reserved name: `AWSALB, AWSALBAPP, AWSALBTG`
+    - `Application (TG) based` : MY_TG_1_COOKIE, etc

 ---
 ## ELB
-- regional, `Cross-Zone Load Balancing` : forwards traffic to multiple ec2 in different AZ
+- regional, forwards traffic to multiple ec2 in different AZ
+  - with/without `Cross-Zone Load Balancing` : Enabled by default, `free`
+    - if az-1 has more instances running, most traffic must go there.
 - fixed hostname : `XXXX.region.elb.amazonaws.com`
 - works in conjunction with `ASG`.
 - has :